THE OLD TESTAMENT HOUSE OF THE LORD: EIGHTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The maturing and unifying of the Church—Ezekiel 37:1-28 War against the saints—38:1-99 through 39:20.
 Notice, for example:

-And thou shalt come up against My people of Israel, as a cloud to cover the land; it shall be in the latter days, and I will bring thee against my land, that the heathen may know me, when I shall be sanctified in thee, O Gog, before their eyes.
+“You will come up against My people Israel like a cloud, to cover the land.
+It will be in the latter days that I will bring you against My land, so that the nations may know Me, when I am hallowed in you, O Gog, before their eyes.”
 (Ezekiel 38:16)

 The establishing of the Kingdom of God in the earth—39:21-19.

-The Temple of God—40:1-488 through 48:35.
+Compare this verse with John 17:23.
+The Temple of God is described in Ezekiel 40:1-48 through 48:35.
 Let us examine a few of the concepts outlined by the words that describe the vision of the temple.

 The many detailed measurements emphasize the painstaking work that God performs on His saints.
 Their every motive, word, thought, deed is examined all day long.
 God’s dimensions are expressed in a sovereign, precise manner.